How to design for powerful connection and learning at large meetings

 This model for learning sank deep into our culture.
 Today, on a computer we can hold in our hands, we can search the internet for information or watch videos of the finest presenters.
 Yet, even though we have amazing content at our fingertips, our meeting designs have not changed much from the classroom model required by the technologies available during the Middle Ages.

-Over the last twenty years, new face-to-face meeting designs—such as Open Space, World Café, Conferences That Work, Future Search, and Everyday Democracy—have appeared that challenge the entrenched dominant learning paradigm of passive reception of predetermined information.
+Over the last forty years, new face-to-face meeting designs—such as Open Space, World Café, Conferences That Work, Future Search, and Everyday Democracy—have appeared that challenge the entrenched dominant learning paradigm of passive reception of predetermined information.
 Although each design has unique features and goals, what they all have in common is that what happens at the event is participant-driven, rather than being largely prescribed by the conference organizers.
 Such formats are unconferences.

-Here are some of the key features of an unconference:
+Here are some of the key features of an unconference

 • You can design them to work on a group problem or goal.
 Or as a time for individualized learning and sharing.
 Longer events can also include traditional sessions, keynotes, etc.